-Whenever we create or delete a virtual disk, only the superblock metadata is modified.
-The partition table of the virtual disk which is stored at logical LBA-0 is not modified.
-Hence when we re-create a virtual disk, we still see the previous partitions being listed.
+When you create or delete a virtual disk, only the superblock metadata is modified.
+The partition table of the virtual disk that is stored at logical LBA-0 is not modified.
+Hence, when you re-create a virtual disk, the previous partitions are still listed.

-- During OS installation these partitions can be deleted using the OS installer. - To not list the partitions, if supported you can perform cryptographic erase of the physical disk and then create a virtual disk from the HII. - NOTE: Performing cryptographic erase will delete all the data on the physical disk.
+- During operating system installation, these partitions can be deleted using the operating system installer. - To not list the partitions, if supported you can perform cryptographic erase of the physical disk and then create a virtual disk from the HII. - (i) NOTE: Performing cryptographic erase deletes all the data on the physical disks. - NOTE: In the Non RAID mode, if the NVMe disks (that were earlier used to create VDs) are reused without deleting the metadata, the Linux Installer still detects the VDs.